borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-Student s240506 was in charge of creating a git repository, adding cookiecutter structure and updating it to suit our specific needs, adding most of Makefile commands, setting up initial project README.md, writing the Dockerfile for training image, setting up the whole CI/CD pipeline, integrating dvc with remote GCS storage, setting up GCP project and services, setting up GCS bucket, setting up automatic docker image builds with Cloudbuild, calculating test coverage both locally and in CI, getting the model training on Vertex AI and uploading results to GCS, updating the training script to integrate well with GCS.
+s240506 was in charge of creating a git repository, adding and customizing cookiecutter structure, adding most of Makefile commands, setting up initial project README, writing the Dockerfile for training, setting up the CI/CD pipeline, integrating dvc with remote GCS storage, setting up GCP project and services, setting up image builds with Cloudbuild, calculating test coverage, getting the model training on Vertex AI, updating the training script to integrate well with GCS.

-Student s137345 was in charge of setting up the data pipeline, including download, preprocessing and augmentation, and versioning using DVC; he also implemented the initial training pipeline, consisting of training loop, integration with Hydra, Pytorch Lightning, and logging using Weights & Biases.
-Finally, he implemented the FastAPI application for inference, along with the Gradio interface.
+s137345 was in charge of setting up the data pipeline, including download, preprocessing and augmentation, and versioning using DVC; implemented the initial training pipeline, consisting of training loop, integration with Hydra, Pytorch Lightning, and logging using WandB; implemented the FastAPI application for inference, along with the Gradio interface.

-Student s237248 was in charge of the image classification model selection and implementation using torchvision, prediction/inference script and prediction visualization scripts, and wrote large parts of the report.
-He was responsible for the Cloud-based training with the Compute Engine, which was completed together with groupmembers, and contributed to and/or tested/verified several other components of the projects.
-He had less prior experience with many of the concepts introduced in the course compared to the groupmembers, but contributed equally in terms of time spent.
+s237248 was in charge of the image classification model selection and implementation using torchvision, prediction/inference script and prediction visualization scripts, and wrote large parts of the report.
+He was responsible for the Cloud-based training with GCE, which was completed together with group members, and contributed to and/or tested/verified several other components of the projects.
+He had less prior experience with many of the concepts introduced in the course compared to the group members, but contributed equally in terms of time spent.